Back to blog

 Life Coaching

-In most circumstances, it is doubtful that life coaching earnings are tax deductible.
-That's because there's a reasonable probability it has nothing to do with your company.
-You might be allowed to deduct some of your life coach's fees from your taxes if they solely advise on business growth and business expense.
+In most circumstances, life coaching fees are not tax deductible because they usually do not relate to your business.
+You might be allowed to deduct some life coach fees if the coaching solely advises on business growth and business expenses.

 Business Coaching

-On the other side, business coaching may qualify as a tax-deductible expense.
-It is due to your close collaboration with the person assisting you in managing your firm, taking business vision, financing, and planning as examples.
-The services are directly related to business growth.
+Business coaching may qualify as a tax-deductible expense.
+This is due to your close collaboration with the coach who assists you in managing your firm.
+Examples include business vision, financing, and planning.
+These services are directly related to business growth.

-The professional component of personal matters that affects their job or business is more in the spotlight.
-When a business coaching engagement intends to boost a company's market position, its costs are tax deductible.
+The professional part of personal matters affecting a job or business is important.
+When business coaching aims to boost a company's market position, its costs are tax deductible.

-A business coach can assist with, to name a few things:
+A business coach can assist with tasks such as:

 • Communication styles